“I’ve noticed that you’ve been late on a few deadlines recently…

 Your motivation also seems to be quite low in our weekly meetings…

 My concern is that this is affecting your performance…

 Any thoughts on where my observations might be coming from?”

-Giving positive feedback or announcing a promotion are examples of conflict-free conversations you may lead.
+Giving positive feedback or announcing a promotion are examples of conflict-free conversations.

 The way you approach critical conversations paints a good picture of how you approach your role as a leader.

-Above all, these conversations should be embraced, not dreaded or avoided!
+Above all, these conversations should be embraced, not avoided!

 - Are the conditions right for a fruitful exchange: time, place, situation?